-Key Takeaway: To pull Twitter (X) trending topics via API in 2026, send a GET request with a WOEID (Where On Earth IDentifier) for the location you want.
-The official X API v2 exposes GET /2/trends/by/woeid/{woeid} on paid tiers using a Bearer Token.
-Faster path: the Sorsa /trends endpoint returns the same trend list plus a ready-to-use search query, authenticated with a single API key.
+Key Takeaway: To get Twitter (X) trending topics through an API in 2026, send an authenticated GET request with a WOEID, the numeric Where On Earth IDentifier for a location.
+The official X API serves this at GET /2/trends/by/woeid/{woeid} on paid tiers using a Bearer token, covering roughly 470 trend locations worldwide.

-Twitter trending topics are one of the few real-time signals on the open internet that reflect what hundreds of millions of people are paying attention to right now.
-Marketing teams use them to time campaigns, news desks use them to spot breaking stories, and analytics platforms use them to surface emerging conversations.
-The trouble is that pulling them programmatically in 2026 is more fragmented than most online tutorials suggest.
+Trending topics are one of the few real-time signals on the open web that show what millions of people are paying attention to right now.
+Marketing teams use them to time campaigns, newsrooms use them to spot breaking stories, and quant desks treat them as an early signal layer.
+The hard part in 2026 is rarely the use case.
+It is getting the data out cleanly, because the official path is more fragmented and more expensive than most tutorials admit.

 Table of Contents